-Hi, I’m Shani, the author of the award-winning, coming-of-age, indie memoir being Ana: a memoir of anorexia nervosa.
-I am a native of South Africa where I worked as a freelance journalist, creative writer, copy editor and photographer.
-My home is now in the Bay Area, California where I write, teach creative writing workshops and speak at various locations about my book and recovery from Anorexia.
-I am a fulfilled mother to an amazing three-year-old boy, devout Yoga practitioner, happy camper and lover of wheat beer, blue skies and sunshine … Viva California, Viva!
+I’m Shani, author of the coming-of-age, indie memoir being Ana: a memoir of anorexia nervosa.
+I was born in South Africa where I worked as a freelance writer and copy editor.
+I live in the Bay Area, California where I write, teach creative writing and speak in the community about my book and recovery from Anorexia.
+I am mother to an amazing three-year-old boy, devout Yogini, happy camper and lover of blue skies and sunshine … Viva California, Viva!

 Since publishing being Ana, my book has been the recipient of numerous indie awards (see below for details).
 I have given talks to inpatients in eating disorder treatment centers, university, college and high school students as well as teachers and healthcare workers on Anorexia and recovery.
 My book was chosen as required reading for the National Eating Disorder Association’s Helpline volunteers and is mandatory reading for nutrition students at Bastyr University.
 Also, I have been told, that being Ana is required reading in Women’s Studies classes and is being used by therapists in individual and group therapy to facilitate discussion and healing.